Australian Capital Territory

 The project scope involved the design and documentation of multiple assets, including a compact ‘star lounge’ area, interpretive walking trail hubs, signage, trail markers, and a sculptural memorial structure.
 The project required an in-depth site analysis, complex stakeholder management, concept development, preliminary sketch plans, final sketch plans, and construction documentation.

 The interpretative signage elements were officially unveiled at the opening ceremony for the Commemoration of the 50th Anniversary of the First Moon Landing in July 2019 at Honeysuckle Creek.
-They were designed by Paul Brookbanks and his team in collaboration with local Indigenous artist Lynnice Church.
+They were designed by Paul Brookbanks and his team in collaboration with local Aboriginal artist Lynnice Church.